-Jayne's eyes nearly bugged out of her head before she let out an eardrum splitting scream, throwing herself away from him and landing in a heap beside the bed, pushing herself into a corner as she stared at the very familiar face and eyes of Sherlock Holmes.
-She didn't realize she was still screaming until he shouted at her.
-"Do you think you could stop that, you're annoying me."
+Jayne's eyes nearly bugged out of her head before she let out an eardrum splitting scream, throwing herself away from him and landing in a heap beside the bed, pushing herself into a corner as she stared at the very familiar face-and eyes-of Sherlock Holmes.
+She didn't realize she was still screaming until he shouted at her, "Do stop that, you're annoying me."

-She glared at him.
+She glared at him in disbelief.
 "Oh yes, Detective Inspector Lestrade and Mycroft Holmes are really going to help me.
 Are you insane, too?
 They're going to lock me up in some mental ward and throw away the key!"
 She started crying again.

 "Stop talking about me like I'm not even here!
 You may be figments of my damaged psyche, but you don't have to be rude!"
-Sherlock sighed at her bipolar moods.
+Sherlock sighed at her bipolar-like mood swing.

 John tried to explain, "We don't know who she is Mrs. Hudson.
 Sherlock's trying to figure that out."

 "Would you be more comfortable waiting in the living room?"
 John asked softly.
 Sniffling, Jayne nodded and took John's proffered hand.
-He led her to the living room as Sherlock watched before walking behind them.
+He helped her up and led her to the living room; Sherlock watched before walking behind them.
 Jayne knew that he was cataloging every single piece of information there was to find out about her from her clothing, hairstyle, anything that would give him clues as to her origins.

 John's head shot up.
 "Mine?
 What?
 Why not yours?"

 "Because I'm obviously too big for his.
-Besides that, he's currently wearing his, you are dressed."
-Jayne answered for him, causing Sherlock's head to snap her way.
-John brought her the robe and she wrapped it around herself.
-Jayne sat silenty, staring down at the pillow in her lap until Mrs. Hudson came from the kitchen with a tray of tea cups filled with hot, steaming tea.
+Besides that, he's currently wearing his, you are dressed," Jayne answered for him, causing Sherlock's head to snap her way.
+John sighed, rolled his eyes, but eventually brought her the robe and she wrapped it around herself.
+Jayne sat silently, staring down at the pillow in her lap until Mrs. Hudson came from the kitchen with a tray of tea cups filled with hot, steaming tea.
 As Mrs. Hudson handed Jayne the teacup, there was a knock at the door.

-Sherlock observed that Jayne's knuckles went white around the handle of the cup, her eyes became filled with fear and her eyes widened considerably.
+Sherlock observed that Jayne's knuckles went white around the handle of the cup, her eyes became filled with fear and widened considerably.
 "Open up, Freak.
-It's me," came a voice that Jayne was quick to recognize and almost growled.
-Sherlock was definitely surprised, he looked at her as he skirted her chair and opened the door to find two of the people he wanted to possibly see worst in the world.
+It's me," came a voice that Jayne was quick to recognize and let out a low growl.
+Sherlock was definitely surprised, he looked at her as he skirted her chair and opened the door to find two of the people he wanted to possibly see least in the world.

 "Hello dearie.
 I'm Sally.
 What's your name?"
 Donovan crouched down in front of Jayne, speaking to her like Jayne was a three year old.
-Jayne clamped her lips shut, afraid of what she'd say if Donovan continued.
+Jayne clamped her lips shut, afraid of what she'd say if Donovan continued in that sickly-sweet tone.
+She grimaced when her hopes were dashed and Donovan spoke again.
 "Do you know your name, dear?"

-"You'll be the one in trouble, Anderson, when your wife finds out you're sleeping with Sergeant Donovan over here.
-Does your wife know you spent the night in her bed with Sergeant Donovan, Anderson?"
+"You'll be the one in trouble, Mister Anderson, when your wife finds out you're sleeping with Sergeant Donovan.
+Does she know you spent the night with Sergeant Donovan, Mister Anderson?
+In the bed you share with your wife?"
 Jayne asked him, furious for Sherlock's sake.
 These two made his life hell.
 Anderson and Donovan both looked shell shocked.

 "What have you been telling her, Freak?"
 Donovan stood and glared at Sherlock.
-Jayne stood and punched Donovan in the arm, hard.
+Jayne slammed her cup down on the side table, startling everyone .
+She stood and punched Donovan in the arm, hard.
 "Don't call him a freak.
 He's not a freak.
 Do you understand me?
 He.
 Is.
 Not.
 A. Freak!"

 "I could have you arrested for that you know!"
 Donovan tried to intimidate her.

 "Arrest me for what?
 Punching someone who only exists in my imagination?"
 Jayne asked.
 Everyone in the room gave her kind of a weird look.
-"Right, because I all of a sudden appeared in the middle of the room, of a tv show, based on a work of fiction!"
+"Right, because I all of a sudden appeared in the middle of the room, with characters based on a work of fiction!"

-"It would appear so, my dear."
-Said a voice from the doorway.
-Jayne took one glance and slid bonelessly into the chair she'd occupied only a moment before.
+"It would appear so, my dear," Said a voice from the doorway.
+Jayne took one glance, whimpered, and slid bonelessly into the chair she'd occupied only a moment before.
 Mycroft Holmes stood in the doorway, leaning on his umbrella.
-The shit just got real.
-Jayne thought.
-Two young men dressed smartly in suits of the same shade of black stood just behind him as he entered the room.
+The shit just got real, Jayne thought.
+Two young men-dressed smartly in suits of the same shade of black-stood just behind him as he entered the room.
 Body guards or agents of some kind, her still half-aware brain catalogued them.

-"If you'll come with me, Miss Jayne Wyler, I'm certain we can sort this all out.
-We'll start with letting Anderson here take some blood work for tests, and go from there."
-Mycroft said, quite reasonable he thought.
+"If you'll come with me, Miss Wyler, I'm certain we can sort this all out.
+We'll start with letting Anderson here take some blood work for tests, and go from there," Mycroft said, sounding quite reasonable he thought.